manasTiwari-IR/Netflix-Landing-Page-Clone/README.md

 # Netflix-Landing-Page-Clone
 This is my first clone project.
 I have made Netflix's Landing Page Clone using HTML, CSS, JAVASCRIPT (a little bit) and Tailwind CSS.
-When you open the link, it will show "dangerous".
-But don't panic it's safe, you can open the page.
-It may be due to some backend issue.
+When you open the link, it may show "dangerous".
+As this is a clone website, So google considers it as a phishing site nothing else.
+It is safe to open. 🙂